Morphology: 1 - Inflexional Morphology

 Natural languages may inflect nouns & pronouns for number, gender and case.
 Let us consider these in turn.

-Indeed, as far as I know, no IAL in the past century or so has invested its nouns with grammatical gender.
-Some, however, have compelled their speakers to be explicit about 'natural gender' or sex.
-Usually, as in Esperanto and in the original version of Volapük, the male gender is presupposed and female gender is explicily marked.
+However, no IAL has introduced grammatical gender, some though have compelled their speakers to be explicit about 'natural gender' or sex.
+Usually, as in Esperanto and in the original version of Volapük, the male gender is presupposed and female gender is explicitly marked.
 It is noteworthy, however, that languages which have been created spontaneously, namely creoles and stabilized pidgins like the Haitian Creole and the Tok Pisin of Melanesia do not reflect this patriarchal outlook.
-Nor indeed do some IALs such as Novial and Arie de Jong's reformed version of Volapük; nor will Piashi.
-Thus Piashi nouns & pronons will not compel speakers or writers to be explicit about the sex of people or other creatures.
+Nor indeed do some IALs such as Novial and Arie de Jong's reformed version of Volapük.

 In "An International Language" (1928), Otto Jespersen observed that: ' ... "we" does not mean several "I's", but "I + someone else or several others" ... '.